27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Hostel Olé Backpackers (Alicante)

-Hostel Ole Backpackers Alicante will do everything in their power to provide that home-away-from-home feeling.
+Hostel Olé Backpackers does everything in its power to give you that home-away-from-home feeling.

-But that isn’t to say new experience and excitement is lost.
-At Hostel Ole in Alicante you can join tours or explore at your leisure; the staff are eager to help either way.
+But that doesn’t mean you miss out on new experiences.
+You can join tours or explore solo; the staff are happy to help either way.

-If the party animal in you enjoys a good pub crawl, then join Hostel Ole in their very own crawl offered twice weekly.
-The nightlife of Alicante is there for the taking; alternatively, enjoy a quiet drink back at the hostel.
+If the party animal in you fancies a good pub crawl, join the hostel’s own crawl, offered twice a week.
+Alicante’s nightlife is there for the taking — or enjoy a quiet drink back at the hostel.

 Book Hostel Ole Backpackers here